thehousewashere/MinecraftModDownloader/README.md

 **MinecraftModDownloader**:
-This bulk downloads Minecraft mods hosted on Modrinth or CurseForge.
+This bulk downloads Minecraft mods hosted on Modrinth, and CurseForge.
 ![Screenshot](screenshot1.png)